Quantifying Symmetry: Transformation Information for Planetary Nebulae and Supernova Remnants: Methods

 \section{Methods}

 We implement the TI measure described in Eq.~\ref{eq:ti} using \textsc{Python} and apply it on a set of test images, similar to as described in \cite{gandhi_etal_2021_TIpaper}.
 We first transform the image to grayscale to have a one-dimensional intensity profile for the calculation.
+For multi-wavelength (color) images, this `flattening' also ensures emission of different kinds is taken into account in the analysis - to gather a more complete morphological structure.
+Different scalings and methods of combining different kinds of emission will be tested in future papers.

-For the transformations, we scan $a$ over rotations in $\theta\in[0,360^\circ)$ and reflection axes over $\theta\in[0,180^\circ)$\footnote{Symmetry considerations, reflection: $\theta^{ref}_{symm}=\theta^{ref}_{symm}+180^\circ$}.
-After calculating the appro-
+For the transformations, we scan $a$ over rotations in $\theta\in[0,360^\circ)$ and reflection axes over $\theta\in[0,180^\circ)$ \footnote{Symmetry considerations; two reflection transformations separated by $180^\circ$ result in the the same reflection axis.}

--priate transformation matrix, we apply the transformations using either \textsc{SciPy} or \textsc{OpenCV}\footnote{We include an implementation of both for user environment compatibility.
-The two implementations are consistent in their output.} and calculate the resulting TI measure between the original image $I(x)$ and the transformed $T_aI(x)$.
+After calculating the appropriate transformation matrix, we apply the transformations using either \textsc{SciPy} or \textsc{OpenCV}\footnote{We include an implementation of both for user environment compatibility.
+The two implementations are consistent in their output.} and calculate the resulting TI measure between the original image $I(x)$ and the transformed $T_aI(x)$, where we truncate the images to the overlap domain.
 This yields $D_{\mathrm{KL}}(\theta)$ curves whose local minima give rotational and reflectional symmetries, respectively.

+We use standard affine transform implementations (cv2.warpAffine and scipy.affine\_transform) with linear interpolation.
+While interpolation-induced artifacts were negligible in our analysis due to the high image resolution and focus on large-scale extended features, sub-pixel handling may become relevant in lower-resolution datasets or when studying small-scale structures.